amartya00/thesoup/README.md

 ## Getting it
 #### Github
-Download it from GitHub with a `git clone https://github.com/amartya00/thesoup.git` Navigate to the root, and run all tests to ensure everything is working with `nose2 -w tst/ --nocapture`
+Download it from GitHub with a `git clone https://github.com/sigabrtio/thesoup.git` Navigate to the root, and run all tests to ensure everything is working with `nose2 tst/ --nocapture`

 Now install with `sudo pip3 install .`